A Diversion Program Can Help You Favorably Resolve Connecticut Criminal Charges

 In the state of Connecticut, there are eight pretrial diversionary programs, each with its own set of eligibility criteria and objectives.
-They are listed below in the order that they appear in the statutes:

-- Suspension of prosecution for individuals undergoing treatment for drug or alcohol dependence
+- Suspension of prosecution for individuals undergoing treatment for drug or alcohol dependence.

 - Suspension of prosecution for illegal sale, delivery, or transfer of firearms, including certain types of ammunition and magazines